|1||Dadri, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Asansol air is currently 19 times above the WHO annual air quality guideline value
+PM2.5 concentration in Asansol is currently 28.8 times the WHO annual air quality guideline value

 Unhealthy 159 US AQI